 I think I’ve spotted a rare bird in my yard.
 How can I be sure it is a rare bird?
 Should I contact somebody even if I’m not sure?

 It's important to report banded birds, but it's not required by law.
 Record the number of bands, any numbers inscribed on the band, the color and order of each band, and which legs the bands are located upon.
-Send the information to the Bird Banding Lab's website or by calling 1-800-327-BAND.
+Send the information to the Bird Banding Lab's website.

 If the bird is dead, leave the bird where you found it after recording the information.
 If you see bands on a live bird, try to use a spotting scope or binoculars to figure out the species and to determine its unique color sequence, band numbers, and location of bands

 If you're unsure of what species you've found, consult our online bird guide.